SymfonyCasts/api-platform/sfcasts/ep1-basics/embedded.md

 *one* CheeseListing, but you get the idea.
 Each item has the standard `@type` and `@id` *plus* whatever properties we added to the group: `title` and `price`.

-It's beautifully simple: the serializer knows it should serialize all fields in the `user:read` group.
+It's beautifully simple: the serializer knows to serialize all fields in the `user:read` group.
 It first looks at `User` and finds `email`, `username` and `cheeseListings`.
 It *then* keeps *going* and, inside of `CheeseListing`, finds that group on `title` and `price`.